leandrofmilani/Huawei-Ont-Provisioning/README.md

   *Change it for your OLT configuration

  The file .csv follow the structure of the file example.csv.
+First we have the cod of de costumer, followed by the name and the ont number.

  Example of usage: python3 huawei_provisioning.py -o 192.168.155.3 -s3 -p15 -f example.csv